C. J. Ravenell: Baltimore Ravens

 Ravenell was picked up by the Ravens as an undrafted free agent.
 He played for them during the preseason, recording a sack on Kenny Pickett.
 He signed a reserve/futures contract on February 12, 2025.

 On August 26, 2025, Ravenell was waived by the Ravens as part of final roster cuts.

 Tennessee Titans

 On August 27, 2025, Ravenell was claimed off waivers by the Tennessee Titans.
+Set to become a exclusive-rights free agent in the 2026 offseason, he re-signed with the Titans on March 5, 2026.
+On July 6, Ravenell was waived by the Titans with an injury designation.

+New York Giants

+On July 7, 2026, Ravenell was claimed off waivers by the New York Giants, reuniting him with head coach John Harbaugh and defensive coordinator Dennard Wilson.
+He was waived by the Giants on July 25.
+On September 22, Ravenell was signed to the practice squad.